-But did you know that Ayimba’s rugby journey reads like that of the biblical Israelites when they left Egypt?
-Maybe not, as many Kenyans — save for his recent win in Singapore — remember him as a man who was fired as the Sevens coach in 2011.
+But did you know that Ayimba’s rugby journey reads like that of the biblical Israel when they left Egypt?
+May be not, as many Kenyans — save for his recent win in Singapore — remember him as a man who was fired as the Sevens coach in 2011.

 The former old boy of Olympic Primary School in Nairobi, according to one of his teachers, tried his hand (and legs) in anything sports.

 After completing his studies at Olympic, Ayimba joined Maseno School in Nyanza, where he met a teacher, one Mr Jeam Agutu, then the Deputy Principal at Maseno School.